AlexZeDim/rainy/README.md

 ## Contributon & Issues policy.

-We are very glad to hear any relevant proposal or any kinf of contribution from you.
+We are very glad to hear any relevant proposal or any kind of contribution from you.

  - Have you found a bug?
 Feel free to make an issue about it [here](https://github.com/AlexZeDim/rainy/issues)
  - If you want to contribute your code, just for the repo and make a PR.
 We are using [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) in description so take it as guide-line.